Amazon is having a sale on Ring - save on doorbells and more | Digital Trends

-Amazon just launched a sale for its line of Ring products, so if you’ve been waiting for Ring doorbell deals and discounts on the brand’s security cameras, here’s your chance.
+Amazon’s sale on Ring products is still going strong a week after it started, so if you’ve been waiting for Ring doorbell deals and discounts on the brand’s security cameras, here’s your chance.
 There’s a lot of devices to choose from, so we’ve rounded up the best offers to help you decide what you need for your family’s safety.
 If you see a deal that you like, it’s highly recommended that you finalize the purchase as soon as you can because it’s unclear how much time is left on these bargains.

 Ring Video Doorbell Wired — $40, was $65